Ayush-More/Campus_Connect_Backend/README.md

-# Campus_Connect_Backend
+# Campus-Connect
  aOur website serves as a comprehensive platform catering to three types of users: administrators, mentors, and regular users.
 Its primary features include a mentorship platform, enabling users to connect with seniors for valuable guidance and advice.
+Additionally, users can access a vast library of PDF resources covering various subjects, as well as contribute their own PDFs.
+The platform also offers a calendar function, allowing users to manage their schedules and stay informed about college events and academic calendars.
+Lastly, users benefit from career roadmaps across different fields, aiding in their professional development.